OptimusGREEN/system2mqtt/README.md

 ```

 A docker image is also available [here](https://hub.docker.com/repository/docker/optimusgreen/system2mqtt) but is only currently available for access to proxmox api rather than bare metal local system.

+This has currently only been tested on linux/macos.